AS9120B, ISO 9001:2015, and FAA AC 0056B ACCREDITED

 Regardless of what type of reciprocating engine is used, most operate on the same principle of intaking air, compressing it, mixing it with fuel, and combusting the mixture.
 This combustion results in a large amount of pressure and force that is then harnessed by the pistons and transferred to the propeller assembly.
 While reciprocating engines are the most popular option for propellers, turboprop aircraft are also common, those of which are gas turbine engines that utilize their generated power to drive propellers.
 Nevertheless, these are not found on general aviation aircraft.

-Beyond the type of engine that is present on an aircraft, there are also various propeller assemblies that may be used as well.
-Fixed-pitch propellers are a common type that is known for having an unchangeable installation angle, meaning that once the propeller is built, the blade angle cannot be changed.
+Beyond the type of engine that is present on an aircraft, there are also various propeller assemblies that may be used as well. are a common type that is known for having an unchangeable installation angle, meaning that once the propeller is built, the blade angle cannot be changed.
 These propellers are generally made of aluminum alloy or wood, and they are most efficient when traveling at forward speeds.
 While simplistic, fixed-pitch propellers are limited in their capabilities and operational ranges.
 Controllable-pitch propellers are another option, and as their name suggests, they can have their pitch adjusted during flight.
 As such, their operational capabilities are much more diverse with more control over blade angle.
 Aside from these examples, other common options include ground-adjustable propellers, constant-speed propellers, and feathering propellers.

 Here at After Market Industrials, we are your sourcing solution for any requirements you may have for propeller parts, aircraft components, and other such products.
 Take the time to explore our online database as you see fit, and you may kickstart the purchasing process at any time through the submission of an RFQ form.
 With provided information such as your target price and expected shipping timeline, we can best formulate a solution that meets your needs and present it to you within 15 minutes of receiving your request.
 Get started today and see why so many customers continuously rely on After Market Industrials for all their operational needs.